Kellogg to split into 3; snacks, cereals, plant-based food

 Shareholders will receive shares in the two spin-offs on a pro-rata basis relative to their Kellogg holdings.

-The company’s corporate headquarters will move from Battle Creek, Michigan, to Chicago, but it will maintain dual headquarters in both cities for its snack company, which makes up about 80% of current sales.
+In March, a few hundred other workers at a plant that makes Cheez-Its won a new contract with 15% wage increases over three years.

+Kellogg said it would explore other options for its plant-based business, including a possible sale.
+U.S. plant-based meat sales have been plateauing in recent months after several years of strong growth.

+The cereal and plant-based meat companies will remain headquartered in Battle Creek, Michigan, where Kellogg was founded in 1906.
+The snack company __ which accounts for 80% of Kellogg’s current sales __ will have dual campuses in Battle Creek and Chicago, with its headquarters in Chicago.
 Kellogg’s three international headquarters in Europe, Latin America, and AMEA will remain in their current locations.

+Kellogg has been sharpening its focus on snacks for years.
+In 2019, the company sold its cookie, pie crust, ice cream cone and fruit business to the Ferraro Group.

 Shares of Kellogg Co. jumped 8% to $73.29 before the opening bell Tuesday.